 Convert to InnoDb Storage Engine

-These steps are for advanced technical users and will cause all databases within the database server to be converted to Innodb format.
-MySQL version 5.5 must already be installed.
-Make sure to review your Backup/restore strategy so that you know how to validate restored backups.
+Review your Backup/Restore strategy before converting the database to ensure that you know how to validate restored backups.
 It will probably involve a dump to text file instead of copying files.
 You will not be able to use Open Dental's built in Backup/Restore tool.

+All of the tables in the database should have changed from three files per table (FRM, MYD, MYI) to two files per table (FRM, IBD).
 Your database tables will now all be in a single file rather than separate files inside a folder.

 If you have multiple databases on your server you will need to follow steps 6 and 7 for each database.

 This database type will not function with the Open Dental backup tool, or most online backups.
 It is important to have a backup plan in place prior to making changes.